sjamesparsonsjr/Hackintosh/README.md

 12. EHCI Hand-off -> Enabled **NOTE** Located in Advanced -> USB onfiguration
 13. Intel xHCI Mode -> "Smart Auto" / "Enabled" both works **NOTE** Located in Advanced -> USB onfiguration
 14. OS Type -> Other OS **NOTE** Located in Boot -> Secure Boot
+15. Log into BIOS and select Clover Bot from EFI **NOTE** Seems the USB 2.0 port on the case wont work, but the 3.0 port on the case worked.

+First run with Clover, loged into MacOS external.

 - [ ] Formate Harddrive
 - [ ] Build Operating System